jfilter/text-classification-keras/README.md

 ### Embeddings

 Choose a pre-trained word embedding by setting the embedding_type and the corresponding embedding dimensions.
-Set `embedding_type=None` to use a randomly initialized word embedding.
+Set `embedding_type=None` to initialize the word embeddings randomly (but make sure to set `trainable_embeddings=True` so you actually train the embeddings).

 ```python
 factory = TokenModelFactory(embedding_type='fasttext.wiki.simple', embedding_dims=300)